-''' pexpect_use_poll: True # Use poll() function for communication with child processes instead of select(). select() is used when the value is set to ''False''. select() has a known imitation of using only up to 1024 file descriptors.

-suppress_ansible_output: False # Allow output from ansible to not be printed to the is screen '''
+- pexpect_use_poll: True Use poll() function for communication with child processes instead of select(). select() is used when the value is set to False. select() has a known limitation of using only up to 1024 file descriptors. - suppress_ansible_output: False Allow output from ansible to not be printed to the screen - fact_cache: 'fact_cache' The directory relative to artifacts where jsonfile fact caching will be stored.
+Defaults to fact_cache.
+This is ignored if fact_cache_type is different than jsonfile. - fact_cache_type: 'jsonfile' The type of fact cache to use.
+Defaults to jsonfile.